divinites/tong-wang-academic/content/publication/dynamiclend/index.md

 ---
-title: "Bank Merge and Lending Relationships"
+title: "he Real Effects of Lending Relationship Disruptions: Evidence from Bank Mergers"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here